rainycow/heymax/README.md

 # Spin up Evidence
 Metrics are presented in [Evidence](https://evidence.dev).

+## In local environment
-To start Evidence, run the following commands.
+To start Evidence in your local environment, run the following commands.
 ```bash
 cd reports
 npm run sources